RoboPhred/oni-save-parser/README.md

 ## Library Compatibility

 This project makes use of some newer constructs such as Set, Map, and Symbol.
 It should be supported when these constructs are present.

 ## Current Progress

-Data can be loaded by ```parseOniSave(source: ArrayBuffer)```, and the data written out using ```writeOniSave(save: OniSave): ArrayBuffer```.
+Data can be loaded by `parseOniSave(source: ArrayBuffer)`, and the data written out using `writeOniSave(save: OniSave): ArrayBuffer`.
 Brand new saves cannot be created, as the world data format is not understood.
 This data is preserved as-is when a save is parsed then re-written.

 The save file and all templated data objects are loaded.
 This includes most of the interesting stuff, like duplicant stats, building attributes, and so on.
 Some information is still not parsed, such as the general world map and some specific data for a few of the more esoteric game objects.

 ## Still to do
-- Typedefs for the json-format save data (```OniSave.toJSON()```).

 - Handle the special-case manual-parse data used by a few of the game object types.
 - Better error handling: Errors should be specific error classes that describe the state of the parser and provide more details on why and where the error happened.
-- Webpack build.

 ## Example usage